Possibly-Pos/GuestControl/README.md

 # PlayerManager

-Please install this to your `Resources/Server` folder.
+install is in Resources/Server folder.

 Bans and Guest Control